Brotherta/wam-examples/README.md

 }
 ```

-Thanks to this two buffers we will use it to share the audio buffer source.
+Thanks to these two buffers we will use them to share the audio buffer source.
 And then during the process of the processor, we will use the C++ code :

 ```javascript